 3. Our teaching doesn’t work for these students

 Sometimes how we teach, or the way we explain something, fails to work for our current students, even though it normally works, or it worked with a different group of students in a different context.
-The problem is a mismatch between our teaching methods and our particular students.
-We have pitched our teaching incorrectly for our students because we don’t know these particular students well enough.
+The problem is a mismatch between our teaching methods and our particular students, because we don’t know these particular students well enough.
 See my other post, Teaching is about who you know, for more on why knowing our students is necessary for teaching.

 Path to improvement: First, find out more about your students so you can judge what is likely to stimulate their learning.
 Find out about their interests, plans for the future, prior learning, expectations of the course, etc. See my other post, Getting to know your students, for more on how you might get to know your students before you teach them.